19 Ways to Sleep Better Tonight

 If you are someone who wakes up to the smallest of noises, you can camouflage noise through the use of a sound conditioner.
 But thanks to technology, you don’t even need to go out and buy one.
 There are apps like My Noise that offer tons of options, such as white noise and rain falling on a tent, to soothe and keep you sleeping.

 Still need some help falling asleep?
-Then you may want to look into a natural supplement like Marz Sleep Spray to help you get there.
+Then you may want to look into a natural supplement like Getting Sleepy to help you get there.

-Marz Sleep Spray contains powerful sleep enhancing ingredients such as Melatonin, Gaba Root, and Valerian extract.
-Every spray is packed full of a unique compound of ingredients to enhance every part of the sleep cycle.
-This gentle yet effective formula will help you relax by soothing you to sleep, keeping you asleep, and helping you wake upf free of groginess or other negative side effects.
+Getting Sleepy contains powerful sleep enhancing ingredients such as Melatonin, Valerian root, Chamomile Powder and Hops powder.
+This natural supplement is packed full of a unique compound of ingredients to enhance every part of the sleep cycle.
+This gentle yet effective formula will help you relax by soothing you to sleep, keeping you asleep, and helping you wake up free of grogginess or other negative side effects.

 Try it for yourself!!!